jackmachiela/PhotoLife/README.md

 ![](https://github.com/jackmachiela/PhotoLife/blob/main/Images/Conway's%20Game%20of%20Life%20Volt%20meter.gif)

+Now, depending on your meters, they might not do much.
+Some of them have built-in resistors so they work on higher-voltages; you may have to bypass those, and see how they react.
+Basically, you're looking at sending around 5v through them.
+In the sourcecode there is a mention of the two meters in the RandomLifeStart() method; you can use that to try a few values to see where the 100% mark is on your meter.
+Experiment a bit.
+If it all blows up in your face and sets your house on fire, you're on the right track.

-I've included a few graphics files that I used to replace the Volt measurements, you may have to adjust that depending on the meters you use.
+I've also included a few graphics files that I used to replace the Volt measurements, you may have to adjust that depending on the meters you use.
 Use your imagination to make your own.

 ![](https://github.com/jackmachiela/PhotoLife/blob/main/Labels/Life%20Charge%20Meter.jpg)